yzjedu/cs151-lab9-caitlin_max_lab9/FEEDBACK.md

 |**YES-** | Algorithm      |

 ### Comments on the grading
-- file_list function does not use try-except
+- file_list function does not use try-except : updated
--
+- The total number of tables is not displayed
--
+- First one does not have ~~~~~

 ### Grade: M